Meet Part of The Team

 During his free time, Webster enjoys spending time with his wife and two sons on their family farm where they raise horses, chickens, and lots of crops.
 They recently built their own home on the farm and are continuing to build-out their homestead.

 Director of Medical Services

 Travis earned his Associates of Science in Nursing from Lincoln Memorial University in 1998 and completed his Bachelors of Science in Nursing from Middle Tennessee State University in 2004.
-Travis will complete his Masters of Science in Nursing with a Family Nurse Practitioner focus from Middle Tennessee State University in 2016.
+Travis completed his Masters of Science in Nursing with a Family Nurse Practitioner focus from Middle Tennessee State University in 2016.

 Travis, an alumni of Cornerstone of Recovery from 2000, began working with Cornerstone of Recovery in 2011 in the role of Director of Nursing.
 He functions in many aspects of the company from nursing, medical, safety and compliance with State and Federal accreditation agencies.
 Travis now oversees the overall function of the medical/nursing departments in his role as Director of Medical Services.

 Jamie joined Cornerstone in February 2013.
 As Controller, she oversees the accounting department staff in billing, accounts receivable, accounts payable, accounting and reporting.
 In this role, she is responsible for Cornerstone’s financial and management reporting, budgeting, managing audits, and monitoring internal controls.
 Prior to joining Cornerstone, Jamie has held several accounting positions, including Controller and Staff Accountant in both public and private accounting.
 Jamie holds a Bachelor of Science in Business Accounting from the University of Phoenix.